 - If using liquid smoke, start out with a small amount and add more later.

-- If the soup is too thick, thin it with some chicken broth.
+- If the soup is too thick, thin it with extra broth.

-- Thicken it with a cornstarch slurry if you want it thicker.
+- Thicken with a cornstarch slurry if you want it thicker.

 Refrigerator: Cool leftover soup to room temperature.
 Store it in the pot with a lid or in an airtight container in the fridge for up to four days.